JainUtkarsh18/DAVID_The_Desktop_Voice_Assistant/README.md

 # DAVID Working
 The model is based on the working of the API, through which we give the commands and recieve response from the model.
+The model is developed using Python Programming Language.